-1. How effective is the University at accomplishing its mission?
-What established protocols and processes have been conducted to disseminate the mission, goals and

-- objectives of our University among all the constituents?
+- 1. How effective is the University at accomplishing its mission?
+What established protocols and processes have been conducted to disseminate the mission, goals and objectives of our University among all the constituents?
 How effective have these processes been?
 How can we improve them? - 2.
-To what extent are the goals and objectives aligned with the institutional mission?
-How well are the goals reflected in institutional documents and practices? - 3.
+How are the goals and objectives aligned with the institutional mission?
+Are the goals and objectives clearly articulated?
+How is this alignment reflected in institutional documents and practices? - 3.
 How has the mission, goals and objectives impacted the decision-making environment?
 How well do the University's mission, goals, and objectives guide the institution to provide an adequate environment for research, teaching and services? - 4.
 How do we nurture the holistic development of the human being in the spiritual, communal and professional dimensions, as well as in the academic and cultural realms?
 How are these components assessed, revised and renewed in order to achieve desired outcomes?
 How is such assessment used to inform planning and resource allocation? - 5.
 How are our institutional mission, goals, and objectives put into operation through institutional activities? - 6.
 How do we evidence our community's participation in activities that facilitate or are responsible for institutional improvement and development?
 How are these groups selected? - 7.
 How do we establish and evaluate the protocols to resolve student appeals and concerns?
 How do we determine the adequacy of the protocols? - 8.
 How do our institutional policies and procedures secure and respect the general conditions conducive to academic freedom?
 How do we evidence the principle of academic freedom in the classroom? - 9.
-To what extent is the right of freedom of expression and the respect to diversity of ideas incorporated into academics? - 10.
-How do we promote our ethical principles among the university community?
-To what extent do policies provide specific rules and regulations to govern the conduct of our university community? - 11.
+How do we make public policies regarding the right of freedom of expression and the respect to diversity of ideas or viewpoints?

+- 10. How do we promote our ethical principles among the university community?
+What policies provide specific rules and regulations to govern the conduct of our university community? - 11.
 How does the process regarding intellectual property rights facilitate the identification, protection and promotion of intellectual property at our university? - 12.
 How do we promote, defend and respect human rights? - 13.
-How we ensure the integrity and veracity of the information disseminated to our community?
-How effective is this process.
+What process do we use to ensure the integrity and veracity of the information disseminated to our community?